THIS IS WHAT WE BELIEVE

 We’re on the look out for some new talent – please have a look at what positions we have available

-The TB Europe Coalition is pleased to announce a call for expression of interest for designers (inclusion to pool of designers) in the framework of the implementation of the current TBEC projects.Detailed information is [...]
+TBEC is extending a call for expression of interest for designers (inclusion to a pool) in the framework of the implementation of the current TBEC projects.Detailed information is provided in the Request of the [...]

 TB is the world’s leading infectious killer and in the WHO European region.
 Every day 4,500 people die from this treatable disease globally (1.5 million people died in 2018), and almost 30,000 people fell ill (around 10 million people fell ill in 2018).